-Notification: The permittee must submit a pre-construction notification to the district
+Notification: The permittee must submit a pre-construction notification to the district 33.
+Temporary Construction, Access, and Dewatering.
+Temporary structures, work, and

 Notification: The permittee must submit a pre-construction notification to the district engineer prior to commencing the activity (see general condition 31).
 The pre-construction notification must include a restoration plan showing how all temporary fills and structures will be removed and the area restored to pre-project conditions.
 (Sections 10 and 404)